Warriors at Ease Teacher Training

 Level 2 Training (in-person)

-The Warriors at Ease Level 2 Teacher Training is an in-person training opportunity for yoga and meditation teachers who’ve completed Warriors at Ease (WAE) Level 1 to advance their skills through practice, self-study, and coaching from our experienced Warriors at Ease faculty.
+The Warriors at Ease Level 2 Teacher Training is an in-person training opportunity for yoga and meditation teachers who’ve completed the Warriors at Ease (WAE) Level 1 Training to advance their skills through practice, self-study and coaching from our experienced Warriors at Ease faculty.
 Upon the successful completion of this in-person training and subsequent assignments, trainees will become fully certified Warriors at Ease Teachers.

 This training is for:

-- Yoga teachers with, at minimum, a 200 hour Yoga Teacher Training certification
+- Yoga teachers with a 200-hour Yoga Teacher Training certification at a minimum

-If you are a care provider or a yoga/meditation teacher who does not meet the minimum requirements listed, you may be able to attend by exception upon faculty approval.
-Please contact our registrar at email@example.com.
+If you’re a care provider or a yoga/meditation teacher who does not meet the minimum requirements listed, you may be able to attend by exception upon faculty approval.
+Please contact our registrar at firstname.lastname@example.org.

 - Have foundational training in yoga and/or meditation (as listed above) unless otherwise approved by a faculty member.